ExodusMovement/haraka/README.md

   width?: number // no percentages, default = null
 };

-type behavior = {
+type Behavior = {
-  config?: defaultConfig,
+  config?: DefaultConfig,
   state?: State[], // default value is [{}, {}], [{}] can be used for a static behavior nativeDriver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom native driver driver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom driver